AI Writing Skills

 Your test suite is the single source of truth.
 But a product owner, a developer, and a QA lead all need different things from the same tests.
 AI writing skills let you control how your coding agent writes documentation — the audience, the tone, the level of detail.

-Skills are markdown files you drop into your project.
-Your AI agent (Claude Code, Cursor, Copilot, or any tool that reads project-level instructions) picks them up and follows them when writing executable stories.
+Skills are directories containing a SKILL.md file.
+Your AI agent (Claude Code, Cursor, Copilot, or any tool that reads project-level skills) picks them up and follows them when writing executable stories.

 How it works

-Section titled “How it works”- Copy a skill file into your project’s
+Section titled “How it works”- Copy a skill directory from this repo’s

-.claude/skills/directory (or your agent’s equivalent) - Tell your agent to use the skill when writing stories — or it picks it up automatically
+skills/directory into your agent’s project-level skills directory - Tell your agent to use the skill when writing stories — or it picks it up automatically

 - The same test suite produces documentation tuned for your audience

 No config.
 No build step.
-Just a markdown file that shapes how your agent writes.
+Just a SKILL.md file that shapes how your agent writes.

 Example: three audiences, one scenario